About Us – Our Story

 Founder and Executive Director, Learn to Cope Inc.

 Joanne Peterson is the Founder and Executive Director of Learn to Cope (LTC), a non-profit peer-led support network which began in 2004.
-Mrs. Peterson’s journey started as a young girl with siblings experiencing issues with mental illness and addiction.
+Joanne’s journey started as a young girl with siblings experiencing issues with mental illness and addiction.
 Years later when Joanne discovered that her own son’s experimentation with prescription drugs led to an opioid addiction, she was motivated and empowered to use her voice to bring about change.
 Today her son is in long term recovery.
-She designed LTC to offer families the support, education, resources and hope that her family would have benefitted from.
+She designed LTC to offer families the support, education, resources and hope that her family would have benefited from.

 Funded by the Massachusetts Department of Public Health (MADPH), LTC has grown to have a full-staff who collaborate with communities across the state to spread messages of prevention, education, awareness and advocacy.
-Learn to Cope has over 9,000 members on a private online forum, 25 chapters throughout Massachusetts and most recently 2 chapters in Florida and 1 in Boise, Idaho.
+Learn to Cope has over 9,000 members on a private online forum, 25 chapters throughout Massachusetts and 2 chapters in Florida and 1 in Boise, Idaho.
 LTC families receive unique support and education from professionals and their peers.
-Through advocacy and awareness, Mrs. Peterson collaborated with MADPH to become the first parent network in the country to provide the overdose reversal antidote nasal Naloxone.
+Through advocacy and awareness, Joanne collaborated with MADPH to become the first parent network in the country to provide the overdose reversal antidote nasal Naloxone.
 Today, 80 of the 200 LTC facilitators are trained and certified to provided overdose education and nasal naloxone kits at each chapter.
 Since December of 2011 there have been over 100 documented successful reversals by LTC members.